-Alfredo J. Artiles is Lee L. Jacks Professor of Education at Stanford University.
-His programmatic work engages the questions, “How do educational equity remedies create new injustices and what are effective ways to reduce these paradoxes?”
-His scholarship aims to understand how responses to disability intersections with race, social class, and language advance or hinder educational opportunities for disparate groups of students.
-He and his colleagues have led national and regional technical assistance initiatives at the state and school district levels to address these equity paradoxes.
-Artiles served on the Obama White House Advisory Commission on Educational Excellence for Hispanics.
-He received mentoring awards from The Spencer Foundation, the American Educational Research Association (AERA), and Arizona State University.
-Artiles is an elected member of the National Academy of Education and Fellow of AERA and the National Education Policy Center.
-He was a resident fellow at the Center for Advanced Study in the Behavioral Sciences.
+Alfredo J. Artiles is the Lee L. Jacks Professor of Education at Stanford University.
+His scholarship examines equity paradoxes created by educational policies.
+He studies how responses to disability intersections with race, language, gender, and social class can unwittingly stratify educational opportunities for disparate groups and is advancing responses to these inequities.
+He and his colleagues have led national and regional technical assistance initiatives to address educational inequities.
+Artiles has received numerous recognitions for his scholarship, including the American Educational Research Association (AERA)’s Palmer O. Johnson Award and the AERA Review of Research Award.
+He edits the book series Disability, Culture, & Equity (Teachers College Press).
+He has been appointed to three consensus panels of the National Academies of Sciences, Engineering and Medicine.
+Artiles served on the Obama White House Commission on Educational Excellence for Hispanics.
+He is an elected member of the National Academy of Education and Fellow of AERA and NEPC.
+He was a resident fellow at the Center for Advanced Studies in the Behavioral Sciences.

 Photo: Ryan Zhang